capistrano-plugins/capistrano-unicorn-nginx/README.md

 # This Fork

-This fork provides specific adjustments in order to make it compatible with RedHat-like OS's.
+This fork provides specific adjustments to work with Amazon Linux (which in turn is Redhat-based).

+This means that some commands are different:

+* using `chkconfig` instead of update-rc.d
+* assuming `nginx` is installed and available at `/etc/nginx`
+* assuming configuration for nginx lives at `/etc/conf.d/[ENV_NAME].conf

 All credit to irlrobot.